-Fighting persists east of Libya's capital, residents displaced: town official
+Fighting persists east of Libya capital, residents displaced: town official

 The GNA has struggled to impose its authority since arriving in Tripoli in March last year.
 It has been rejected by factions that control eastern Libya, where military commander Khalifa Haftar has been consolidating his position and installing military-appointed mayors.

-As temperatures have climbed this month, parts of western Libya have once again been suffering from power and water cuts that residents have criticized the GNA for failing to resolve.
+As temperatures have climbed this month, parts of western Libya have once again been suffering from power and water cuts that residents have criticised the GNA for failing to resolve.

-(Reporting by Ahmed Elumami; Writing by Aidan Lewis; Editing by Gareth Jones)
+Reporting by Ahmed Elumami; Writing by Aidan Lewis; Editing by Gareth Jones and James Dalgleish